Marko Anttila: Playing career

 Anttila scored 38 points in 22 Suomi-sarja regular season games during his debut season.
-Though playing at the 3rd highest level in Finland, Anttila was drafted by the Chicago Blackhawks in the 2004 NHL Entry Draft while he was playing for LeKi.
+Though playing at the 3rd highest level in Finland, Anttila was drafted by the Chicago Blackhawks in the 2004 NHL entry draft while he was playing for LeKi.
 It is believed that Anttila's connections with Chicago's scout for Finland, Sakari Pietilä, was the reason why he was drafted.
 His large size (over 6'8 ft tall) combined with his hard slap shot was the most convincing factors that influenced Sakari Pietilä to suggest him to the Blackhawks.

 After being drafted while playing for a small town's team, Anttila soon was reckoned as a player to invest in.
 Marko Anttila was contracted by Ilves in 2004.
 Anttila struggled during his first season in SM-liiga but soon got the hang of playing at higher levels.

 In 2007–08, Anttila scored his SM-liiga career-high when he racked up 23 points in 56 games, and he was selected to play for the Finnish National team during the European Hockey Tour.

 On 26 April 2011, Anttila made a one-year contract with TPS.
 In June 2013, it was announced that Anttila would join Metallurg Novokuznetsk of the KHL.

 After parts of three seasons with Örebro HK of the Swedish Hockey League, Anttila returned to the KHL, linking up on a one-year deal with Finnish-based club Jokerit on 20 April 2016.

 During the 2016–17 season, having added a physical presence to the checking lines, Anttila agreed to a two-year contract extension to remain with Jokerit on 8 January 2017.

 Anttila remained with Jokerit for six years before the club's withdrawal to the KHL before the playoffs in the 2021–22 season due to the Russian invasion of Ukraine.
 He subsequently joined his original Finnish club, Ilves of the Liiga, on 28 February 2022, for the remainder of the campaign.

 On 16 June 2022, it was announced that Anttila has signed for Oulun Kärpät for the 2022–23 season.
 During the season he signed one-year extension.
 His contract was extended one-year further for the 2024–25 season.
 He was appointed as the captain of Kärpät for the season, which turned out to be his last, as he retired after the disappointing season.

 International play

 In 2019, Anttila served as captain when Finland won their third gold medal in the Ice Hockey World Championships.
-He scored the only goal in the semi-final game against Russia.
-In the final against Canada, he scored two goals, including the game-winning goal leading Finland to a 3–1 victory.
+In the quarterfinals, while playing 6-on-5, he scored the 4–4 goal against Sweden to tie the game late in the third period.
+Finland would go on to win in overtime.
+He scored the only goal in the semi-final game against Russia, and in the final against Canada, he scored two goals, including the game-winning goal leading Finland to a 3–1 victory.